 There are a variety of perks to having good insulation in your attic.
 Here are a couple:

 Attic insulation helps ensure the healthiness of your home.
-A well-insulated and clean attic is less likely to be home to pests, whose droppings and presence can cause health hazards.
+A well-insulated and clean attic is less likely to be home to animals, whose droppings and presence can cause health hazards.
 Good insulation is also less likely to become mildewed or moldy, another issue that can cause allergies and air quality issues in your home.

 If your home has old attic insulation, you may want to look into having it replaced – several types of insulation materials that were used in past decades have since been found to be hazardous to your health.
 If your attic is insulated with them, you will want to get them cleaned out and replaced.

-In addition to promoting healthier air quality and deterring pests, attic insulation can significantly impact your energy bills.
+In addition to promoting healthier air quality and deterring animals, attic insulation can significantly impact your energy bills.
 Insufficient, thin, torn or moldy insulation will lead to higher electric bills as your HVAC system struggles to maintain a consistent temperature in the living areas of your home.

 Your attic space, if left drafty and uninsulated, will lead to spiking bills and a huge loss of energy efficiency.
 The attic will be cold during winter – causing your HVAC to work harder to heat the whole house – and hot during the summer – leading to your HVAC being unable to keep your home cool.